Hamza-Musa/SQL/README.md

-Projects I created and completed on the SQL Codecademy Course!
+# Lessons/Tasks/Projects I completed on the SQL Codecademy Course.